fingerprintjs/BotD/docs/api.md

 Builds an instance of `BotDetector`.
 We recommend calling it as early as possible, ideally during application startup.
 It returns a promise which you can chain on to call `BotDetector` methods later.

+#### `botDetector.collect(): Promise<AbstractSourceDict>`

+Performs data collection.
+Returns a promise which resolves to a dictionary of collected sources.

+> You should not call this method directly if you called `BotD.load` previously.

 #### `botDetector.detect(): Promise<BotDetectionResult>`

 Performs bot detection.
 Returns an object that contains information if it's a bot and it's name.

+> If you used `BotD.load` previously, you can call this method directly, otherwise you should call `botDetector.collect` first.

 ```ts
 type BotDetectionResult =